 • The best method to divide a business in a divorce isn’t the same for everyone;

-• Determining what percentage of a private business is considered marital property can also be difficult;
+• Determining what percentage of a private business is considered marital assets can also be difficult, especially when dividing assets during a divorce;

 • Parenting time, child support, and spousal support can all be unwittingly impacted in a business owner divorce;